-Examples of intangible assets include easements, land use rights (i.e. water rights, timber rights and mineral rights), patents, trademarks and copyrights.
-In addition, intangible assets include computer software that is purchased, licensed or internally generated (including websites) as well as outlays associated with an internally generated modification of computer software.
+Examples of intangible assets include permanent easements, land use rights (i.e. water rights, timber rights and mineral rights), patents, trademarks and copyrights.
+In addition, intangible assets include computer software that is purchased, has a perpetual license, or is internally generated (including websites), as well as outlays associated with an internally generated modification of computer software.
+(Non-permanent easements may meet the definition of a lease, per GASB 87.
+Non-perpetual licensed computer software may meet the definition of a subscription-based information technology arrangement (SBITA), per GASB 96.)